emilierp/landmark_rppg/README.md

 If you have any questions, please feel free to contact me through email (emilie.rlpg@gmail.com or moe.elgendi@hest.ethz.ch).

 ## Authors and acknowledgment
 This research project was supervised by Dr. Mohamed Elgendi and Prof. Dr. Carlo Menon.
 The code was developed by Emilie Rolland-Piegue.
-Also thank to all of the BMHT members and providers of datasets for the continuous help!
+Also thank you to the contributors of pyVHR and to all of the datasets' providers for the continuous help!

 ## License